MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

     ![XXX](media/AOA-drag-object.PNG "XXX")

     > [!TIP]
-    > To preview the object anchor, in the Anchor wizard, select the object anchor thumbnail to open the **Properties** tab, or view the record in the Guides model-driven app.
+    > To preview the object anchor, in the Anchor wizard, select the object anchor thumbnail to open the **Properties** tab.
+You can also view the object anchor in the Guides model-driven app.
     >
     > ![XXX](media/AOA-preview-object-anchor.PNG "XXX")